oamg/leapp-repository/docs/source/libraries-and-api/deprecations-list.md

 - Shared libraries
   - **`leapp.libraries.common.config.version.SUPPORTED_VERSIONS`** - The `SUPPORTED_VERSIONS` dict has been deprecated as it is problematic with the new design.
 Use `leapp.libraries.common.config.version.is_supported_version()` or `IPUConfig.supported_upgrade_paths` instead.
+  - **`leapp.libraries.common.config.version.is_rhel_alt()`** - The function can return only `False` nowadays as RHEL-ALT 7 is EOL for years and future version of leapp-repository will not support RHEL 7 anymore.

 ## v0.20.0 <span style="font-size:0.5em; font-weight:normal">(till September 2024)</span>
 - Models